My name is Pandaqi. (Or Tiamo Pastoor in the real world, where I happen to live as well.)

 I’ve been creating games for over 10 years, specializing in local multiplayer games

-Check out my blog for in-depth devlogs and articles about (board)games: Pandaqi Blog
+Check out Pandaqi Blog for in-depth devlogs and articles about (board)games

 A few years ago I realized I barely played games.
 Me, an actual game developer, never played games.

-I decided to completely focus my game studio on local multiplayer games.
+I decided to focus my game studio on local multiplayer games.

-I think there's not enough games in that genre, while they actually hold tremendous value: I've seen people become friends or revive lost relationships because of these games.
-People around me still remind me of shared moments in a game, many years after we already finished it.
+I think there aren’t enough games in that genre, while they actually hold tremendous value: I’ve seen people become friends or revive lost relationships because of it.
+People still remind me of shared moments in a game, many years after we already finished it.

 Follow the mission!

-If you share my view, or would simply like to stay up to date, make sure to follow me.
+If you share my view, or would simply like to stay up to date, follow me:

 I believe there is value in using as few social platforms as possible—to respond quickly and spend my time efficiently—so I decided to use three main platforms: email, YouTube, and itch.io.